Make It Happen

 DECORATING YOUR PUBLIC SPACE

 Getting your neighbours out and about and socialising together is a great excuse to inject a bit of colour into your surroundings and decorate!
-We’ve all spent so much time at home in our neighbourhoods over the past few months that brightening up your area makes a huge change and puts a smile on people’s faces.
+Brightening up your area makes a huge change and puts a smile on people’s faces.
 Smaller projects (decorating your own front garden) are just as effective as bigger ones (decorating the outside of local disused buildings).

 Some creative ideas for decorating your public space: